-I took my first trip to Toronto in October of 2012.
-After months of conversation with family there, I purchased a Saturday-Tuesday Megabus ticket and was on my way.
-It was a long ride (about 8-12 hrs).
-We made two rest stops in upstate NY, a stop at the Buffalo Airport, Buffalo bus station and of course the US/Canadian Customs and Border Protection.
+My visit to Toronto in October of 2012.
+After months of conversation with my cousin, I purchased a Megabus ticket from NYC to Toronto for a four-day trip.
+The ride was about 8-12 hrs and we made two rest stops in upstate NY, Buffalo Airport, Buffalo bus station and US/Canadian Customs and Border Protection.
 I took the last bus out of NYC so I arrived in the late morning/early afternoon.
 The only disappointment was not getting my passport stamped when entering Canada.

-Sunday after taking the Go Train from Rouge Hill to Union Station, we took a walk around the city to the CN Tower.
-The CN Tower formally the tallest Tower in the World and now the Tallest Free Standing Structure in the Western Hemisphere.
-We took a trip to the top on the glass-windowed elevator and I was pretty nervous.
-(I’ve been in the Empire State Building twice, but the height of the CN tower was pretty intimidating for me.
-The site at the top of the CN tower shows breathtaking views of Lake Ontario and even as far as Niagara on a clear day…breathtaking.
+Sunday after taking the Go Train from Rouge Hill to Union Station, my cousin and I took a walk around the city center to visit the CN Tower.
+The CN Tower is formally the tallest Tower in the World and now the Tallest Free Standing Structure in the Western Hemisphere.
+We rode to the top via the glass-windowed elevator.
+I’ve been in the Empire State Building twice, but the height of the CN tower was pretty intimidating for me.
+The site at the top of the CN tower shows breathtaking views of Lake Ontario and even as far as Niagara on a clear day.

-We also took a trip around the Steam Whistle Brewery, but the tours already ended.
-We just ended up taking pictures on and around the trains in the area.
-Before going home, we went to China town for souvenirs and to purchase some other items needed for my first Canadian Thanksgiving Dinner.
+On our way to Eaton Centre, we passed by the Steam Whistle Brewery.
+The brewery tour ended for the day so we took pictures on and around the trains in the area.
+Before going back home, we went to Chinatown for souvenirs and other items needed for my first Canadian Thanksgiving Dinner.
 That evening we attended a beach fete set inside an indoor beach volleyball court.

-For my last day, we took a day trip to Niagara Falls.
-It was a weekday so there was little to no traffic on the road.
-We went there on impulse, so there was no Hornblower or Maid of the Mist Tour.
-I definitely want to do it on a future trip though.
-It’s a touristy area.
+For my last day, my cousins and I took a day trip to Niagara Falls.
+Since it was a weekday so there was little to no traffic on the road.
+The road trip was spontaneous, so we didn’t plan on taking the Hornblower or Maid of the Mist tours.
+I definitely plan on visiting Niagara Falls again to walk over the bridge and take the tour.
 Much like the Atlantic City Boardwalk; a lot of casinos, hotels, some shopping, food, mini golf, and bowling are in the area.
 We spent most of the afternoon walking around the gardens and taking photos in the area.

 We caught the other end of the rainbow, but someone else got to the gold 🌈 #travel #travelblogger #niagarafalls #soultravel #travelnoire #wetravel travellushes #ontheblog #linkinbio #joannaetravels #travelwell #solotravel #blackadventuristas #jetsettingchicks #nomadnesstraveltribe #cocoatravelersintl #girlsjustwannatravel #travelchicksrock #travelisthenewclub #blacktravel #blacktravelhackers #travelfly #blackandabroad #travelblogger #jetsetter #traveladdict #traveljunkie #traveltheworld #instattravel